-This course provides overview of issues in financial management and corporate finance.
+This course provides an overview of issues in financial management and corporate finance.
 Students will learn how financial managers make investment, financing and other decisions and the tools they use to make such decisions.
 Topics covered include time value of money, risk, valuation, capital structure, dividend policy and other selected issues.

-Antirequisite(s) at Main campus: Financial Modelling 2555A/B, and MOS 3310A/B. Antirequisite(s) at Brescia campus: MOS 3310A/B. Extra Information: 3 lecture hours.
-Note: Students interested in pursuing an HBA Degree at the Richard Ivey School of Business should not take this course in second year as Ivey does not recognize this course as part of the HBA degree.
+Antirequisite(s) at Main campus: Financial Modelling 2555A/B, and MOS 3310A/B. Antirequisite(s) at Brescia campus: MOS 3310A/B. Antirequisite(s) at Huron campus: Financial Modelling 2555A/B, MOS 3310A/B, the former Actuarial Science 2555A/B.